Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Introduction

 The authors of \cite{bharath16learning-caching} and \cite{leconte16placing-dynamic-content-caches} propose learning schemes for unknown time-varying popularity of contents, but their scheme does not have theoretical guarantee of convergence to the optimal content placement {\em across the network when cells of different BSs overlap with each other}.
 The paper \cite{moharir14high-dimensional} establishes that, when popularity is dynamic, any scheme that separates content popularity estimation and cache update (i.e., control) phases is strictly order-wise suboptimal in terms of hit rate.
+A big data approach has been taken in \cite{bastug-etal15big-data-caching} for estimating content popularities empirically from mobile traffic data collected from a telecom operator.
+The authors of \cite{neglia2017cache} proposed simulated annealing based caching for a single cache, and also addressed the issue of unknown content popularities by proposing an algorithm that avoids direct popularity estimation.

-Contrary to the prior literature, our current paper provides theoretical guarantee on convergence of the cache update scheme in a cellular network to the optimal placement (for the first time to the best of our knowledge), without the help of any centralized decision-maker.
-A weaker version of the results also holds when popularities are unknown initially and are learnt over time using the information of request arrivals in the base stations.
+Contrary to the prior literature, our current paper provides theoretical guarantee of convergence for an optimal distributed cellular cache update scheme that maximizes the time-average cache hit rate over the network involving caches in multiple base stations with overlapping cells; this minimizes the amount of data downloaded from the backhaul.
+The results also hold when popularities and cell topology are unknown initially and are learnt over time using the information of request arrivals in the base stations.